ananana/mental-disorders/README.md

 ## Publications

-If using this resource, please cite the following papers:
+The code in this repository has been used for experiments published in several papers.
+If using this resource, please cite the relevant papers:

 _On the Explainability of Automatic Predictions ofMental Disorders from Social Media Data_, Ana Sabina Uban, Berta Chulvi, Paolo Rosso, NLDB 2021